pau1a/Transcrypt/BIG.md

 ## 12.4 Photography and Image Rights
 ## 12.5 Legal Notices in Marketing and Product
 ## 12.6 Prohibited Uses and Violations

-Here is **Section 13: Future Work**, written cleanly, professionally, and fully aligned with the architecture, tone, and governance style of your Brand Identity Guide.
-This section includes *only* the items that legitimately belong here — the ones that are safe to defer and do not undermine the integrity of the core system.

-Everything that needed to be in the main document has already been separated out earlier.

-Drop this directly into your BIG, immediately after Section 12.

 ---